subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 where $q_{EA}$ is called the Edwards-Anderson order parameter.
 Hence spin glass models are characterized by $q = 0,\ 0\le q_{EA} \le 1$.

 These definitions were further refined in subsequent years, with the introduction of the concept of a "pure state", but in order to do so we first have to clarify what a state is in this context.
 Lets assume that the disorder $J$ in the system is fixed with a given realization of the random interactions.
-The characteristic feature of a spin glass phase is the existence of very many free energy valleys which are separated by very high energy barriers (as opposed to the Ising model that has a only a couple of free energy valleys, see figures 10 and 15).
+The characteristic feature of a spin glass phase is the existence of very many free energy valleys which are separated by very high energy barriers (as opposed to the Ising model that has a only a couple of free energy valleys, see figure 10).
 It was realized that the best way to characterize a spin glass system is in terms of the space of free energy valleys, and these are called the pure states of the system.
-Note that each pure state is made up of a large number of spin configurations and can be assigned a statistical weight $P_{\alpha}$ determined by its free energy $F_{\alpha}$, and is given by
+Each pure state is made up of a large number of spin configurations and can be assigned a statistical weight $P_{\alpha}$ determined by its free energy $F_{\alpha}$, and is given by

 $$ P_{\alpha} = {e^{-\beta F_{\alpha}}\over{\sum_{\gamma}e^{-\beta F_{\gamma}}}} $$